Paul Y. Anderson: Washington

-Personal Life and death
+Personal life and death

 In 1914, Anderson married Beatrice Wright of East St. Louis.
 They had two sons, Paul Webster and Kenneth Paine.
 They divorced in 1919, and he remarried in 1928 with Anna Fritschie.
 Anderson divorced again in 1936 and married Katherine Lane the following year.

 On December 6, 1938, he took an overdose of sleeping pills, leaving behind a note saying his "usefulness was at an end."

-At his funeral, the eulogy was delivered by United Mine Workers president John L. Lewis.
+At his funeral, eulogies were delivered by his friends, Senator George W. Norris of Nebraska, Congress of Industrial Organizations president John L. Lewis, and George R. Holmes, chief of the International News Service Bureau in Washington.

 One of his pallbearers was an old friend, now Associate Justice of the Supreme Court, Hugo Black.

 After serving in World War II, Paul and Kenneth moved to Southern California.
 Paul pursued a career as a brick mason.
 He and his wife, Margaret, had no children.
 Kenneth went to work in the aerospace industry and became president of a small company that made airplanes fasteners and rivets.
 He and his wife Irma had five children: Kenneth Jr. (1944–2004), John (1947), Katherine (1948), Paula (1949–2008), and Douglas (1951).
 Paul Y. Anderson is survived by four great-grandsons and one great-granddaughter.

 Legacy

-Anderson has been praised as a brilliant reporter and writer, while others have criticized his drinking, "prosecutorial complex," and the bitterness of some of his writing.

-The most moving tribute to Anderson came from Heywood Broun, who took exception to an article in Time calling attention to Anderson's drinking.
-Anderson, Broun wrote, had worked "constantly under punishing tension" and had worn "a hair shirt of complete dedication to the things in which he believed," adding: But just about the last person in the world with any right to mention the matter is some little snip sitting with scissors and paste pot in the office of Time piecing out the curious sign language in which that magazine is written for the delectation of commuters and clubwomen.
-Paul Y. Anderson, drunk or sober, was by so much the finest journalist of his day that it is not fitting for any moist-eared chit even to touch the hem of his weakness.
-Nobody needs to make apologies for Paul Y. Anderson.
-Taken in his entirety, he stands up as a man deserving love and homage from every working newspaperman and woman in the United States.
-We will carry on.
+At his funeral, Norris said his death was "a loss that will be felt generations to come, because he passed away when the world needs more than ever the fighters for the under privileged and the victims of the abuse of power by those who control our economic life.”

+Anderson's role as a pioneering muckraker is viewed as a key figure who laid the groundwork for investigative journalism.